-Rose Sawyer Marsh is returning to First Parish in a new capacity as the Youth Program Coordinator.
+Rose Sawyer Marsh joined the staff at First Parish as the Youth Program Coordinator in the fall of 2019.
 Having grown up in Arlington, Rose attended religious education programming at First Parish.
 Rose studied religion at George Washington University in Washington, DC.
 While there, Rose continued to be involved with the Unitarian Universalist community, volunteering with All Souls Church.
 Most recently, Rose graduated with her master’s in clinical social work from Smith College in 2019.
 Rose has a deep love for the youth group program and feels passionate about empowering youth in the community.

 Jonathan had his first UU experience as a tenor section leader at First Unitarian Society of Newton before going on to serve as choir director at the Unitarian Universalist Society of Amherst for three years, and music director at First Parish in Framingham prior to his arrival First Parish Unitarian Universalist in Arlington.

 Kenneth Seitz, First Parish Staff Accompanist, brings to First Parish extensive experience as a seasoned soloist and accompanist, as well as director of a number of Boston area choral and instrumental ensembles.
 He was chosen to serve as Music Director at First Parish beginning in the fall of 1984, and remained in that position until the fall of 2002.
 Continuing his musical connection with the congregation, Ken was designated Music Director Emeritus as of 2008, and was asked to serve as interim director of music in the fall of 2014 while First Parish sought a new director.
 He was again asked to serve in the 2018-2019 church season, this time as staff accompanist, and continues in that position to this day.